spraakbanken/swell-project/Normalization_guidelines.md

 ## Principles for normalisation

-Assume that we have a sentence that needs correction.
+Assuming a sentence that needs correction, use use the following principles in rough order of decreasing priority:

 ### Obligatory principles